bjascob/amrlib/README.md

 ```
 If you are on a Windows system you can simply rename the directories if this is easier than linking.
 The [7-zip](https://www.7-zip.org/) utility is a popular program for extracting tar.gz files under Windows.

+Note that the first time a model is used (`stog.parse_sents()` or `gtos.generate()`) the Huggingface pretrained
+base models and tokenizers will automatically download.
+These will be cached and will not be re-downloaded
+after that.

 **For training**